EquitableLettersSP/ELSP/Email_Forms/acknowledge_receipt_of_review.md

 Potential statement about demographic information of the reviewer.

-Potential state about receiving feedback about the process.
+Potential statement about receiving feedback about the process.

 Kind Regards,
 Editor